-Daryl Turnbull, 29, appeared in the Ballarat Magistrates Court today where he pleaded guilty to recklessly cause serious injury.
+Daryl Turnbull, 29, appeared in Ballarat Magistrates Court yesterday where he pleaded guilty to recklessly causing serious injury.

-Police prosecutor Leading Senior Constable Pepe Brown told the court that on Australia Day this year, Turnbull and the victim were both consuming alcohol in a unit in Ballarat East.
+Police prosecutor Leading Senior Constable Pepe Brown told the court that on Australia Day this year, Turnbull and the victim were both drinking alcohol in a unit in Ballarat East.

 Leading Senior Constable Brown said the pair talked about the sale of Turnbull’s bed, which prompted a “heated verbal argument”.

-The court heard the victim left the unit following the argument and made it about 100 metres before he noticed Turnbull following him.
+The court heard the victim left the unit after the argument and made it about 100 metres before he noticed Turnbull following him.

 “When the victim moved closer, the accused struck the victim with the bottle to the head, the bottle shattered on impact.”